afqueiruga/afqueiruga.github.io/research.md

 Your browser does not support the video tag.
 </video></center>

-But remember, videos are not results!
-It turns out this method does not work.
+**But remember, videos are not results!** Even though it looks cool, it turns out this method for solving mechanics does not work.
 The video shows oscillations that form vertical stripes in the point coloring, which motivated the study published in ["Numerical experiments on the convergence properties of state-based peridynamic laws and influence functions in two-dimensional problems"](http://www.sciencedirect.com/science/article/pii/S0045782516311598)